Nicosia: British rule

-In 1923 the municipal limits were extended further, and this new area was divided among several of the existing intramural neighbourhoods.
-In 1938 the boundary was extended to the present limits in the west and to the boundaries of Ayii Omoloyites, Palouriotissa, Kaimakli and Omorfita.
-In 1944 the village authority of Ayii Omoloyites was absorbed, then, Palouriotissa, Kaimakli and Omorfita were annexed to the city in 1968.
+In 1923 the municipal boundaries were extended further, and the newly incorporated area was divided among several existing intramural neighbourhoods.
+In 1938, the boundary was extended westward to its present limits, incorporating Ayii Omoloyites in the southwest, and northward and northeastward to the boundaries of Palouriotissa, Kaimakli and Omorfita.
+In 1944, the village authority of Ayii Omoloyites was absorbed.
+Palouriotissa, Kaimakli and Omorfita were annexed to the city in 1968.

 Nicosia International Airport was opened in 1947.
-It remained the location for the air station until its abandonment in 1974.
+It served as the city's air station until its abandonment in 1974.

-In 1955 an armed struggle against British rule began aiming to unite the island with Greece, (enosis).
-The struggle was led by EOKA, a Greek Cypriot nationalist military resistance organisation, and supported by the vast majority of Greek Cypriots.
-The unification with Greece failed and instead the independence of Cyprus was declared in 1960.
-During the period of the struggle, Nicosia was the scene of violent protests against British rule.
+In 1955, an armed struggle against British rule began with the aim of uniting the island with Greece (enosis).
+The struggle was led by EOKA, a Greek Cypriot nationalist resistance organisation, and was supported by the vast majority of Greek Cypriots.
+However, the unification with Greece was not achieved and instead Cyprus gained independence in 1960.
+During this period, Nicosia became the scene of violent protests against British rule.